isntlee/Avalanches/README.md

 **New User**

--Social Links : On Desktop/laptop feature displays correctly, all social links operate as designed by opening the link in a new tab.
+- Social Links : On Desktop/laptop feature displays correctly, all social links operate as designed by opening the link in a new tab.

-- ... ... /Media Links: Displays correctly, and links function, behaving as social links.
+- Media Links: Displays correctly, and links function, behaving as social links.

-- ... ... /Video-player: Displays correctly, and as user hits play the video plays immediately within situated Youtube window.
+- Video-player: Displays correctly, and as user hits play the video plays immediately within situated Youtube window.
 "View All Videos" opens new tab with the full selection of Youtube videos available.

-- ... .../Tour-list:Displays correctly, and all links related to tour dates function correctly, and "View All Tour Dates" opens a new tab in which takes the user to a full list of upcoming shows.
+- Tour-list:Displays correctly, and all links related to tour dates function correctly, and "View All Tour Dates" opens a new tab in which takes the user to a full list of upcoming shows.

-- ... .../Music-player:Displays correctly, and all links attached open new tabs on either "Spotify" or "Soundcloud".
+- Music-player:Displays correctly, and all links attached open new tabs on either "Spotify" or "Soundcloud".

 **Current fan**

--Contact page: Displays correctly, and all three text input fields operate as designed.; as do the three check boxes.
+- Contact page: Displays correctly, and all three text input fields operate as designed.; as do the three check boxes.
 The "Subscribe" button makes critical use of information inputted and opens a new tab that conveys essential group info.
 The hover function operates correctly on
 "Subscribe" as it does on all hoverable links.

-- ...... ../ Social Links: Displays correctly, all social links operate as designed by opening the link in a new tab.
+- Social Links: Displays correctly, all social links operate as designed by opening the link in a new tab.

-- ..... .../Terms & Conditions: Displays correctly, all links operate as designed by opening the link in a new tab.
+- Terms & Conditions: Displays correctly, all links operate as designed by opening the link in a new tab.

 ### Browsers